 RELATED ECOLOGY PROGRAMS

 Washington has eight commercial marine fish farms growing Atlantic salmon (Salmo salar) in net pens.
 The state’s management recommendations for these facilities date back more than 20 years – and need replacement due to changes in operations and our scientific understanding.
+Now the state is working to develop new guidance.

 Fall 2016 to spring 2019